-Construction of the Woods Valley Ranch Water Reclamation Facility Phase 2 Expansion Project began in June 2015 and was broken down into several components; the Charlan Road Seasonal Storage Facility, the South Village Collection System, and the Treatment Plant that were completed in fiscal year 2016-17.
-The remaining project, the North Village Collection system, is scheduled for completion in fiscal year 2018-19.
+Construction of the Woods Valley Ranch Water Reclamation Facility Phase 2 Expansion Project began in June 2015 and was comprised of several components; the Charlan Road Seasonal Storage Facility, the South Village Collection System, and the Treatment Plant that were completed in fiscal year 2016-17.
+The remaining project, the North Village Collection system, is scheduled for completion in fiscal year 2019-20.